yuyi13/PySWEB/notebooks/README.md

 - `pysweb.ssebop.prepare_inputs` is wired.
 - `pysweb.ssebop.run` is wired.
+- `pysweb.swb.preprocess` is wired.
+- `pysweb.swb.calibrate` is wired.
 - `pysweb.swb.run` is wired.
-- `pysweb.swb.preprocess` is not yet exposed as a finished package API.
-- `pysweb.swb.calibrate` is not yet exposed as a finished package API.

-So if you want a pure notebook-driven flow today, the realistic hybrid is:
+So if you want a pure notebook-driven flow today, you can drive both SSEBop and SWB directly from `pysweb`, while still falling back to the workflow CLIs or shell wrappers when that is more convenient for path-heavy operational runs.

-- use `pysweb.ssebop.*` directly for the energy-balance side
-- use `workflows/3_sweb_preprocess_inputs.py` and `workflows/4_sweb_calib_domain.py` for SWB preprocess/calibration
-- use `pysweb.swb.run(...)` or `workflows/5_sweb_run_model.py` for the final SWB run

 ### `gee_config` note
 If you previously relied on a fixed operations path such as `/g/data/ym05/sweb_model/code/gee_config`, the current package/workflow path does not assume that location automatically.
 Pass the config path explicitly when using: